ThePJB/rustvox/README.md

 ok meshing is laggy
 make it mesh way less per frame and sort by eg distance and being in view also move meshing into MT

+could dither in the stone from cliffs with hf noise grass on top, sand on top

+do nice fog